singladhruv/FloodML/README.md

 - run python app.py
 - You're Done!

+### API key
+- The predict page uses the bundled Visual Crossing API key defined in `training/prediction.py`.
+Replace it with your own key if needed.

 ## Inspiration
 Floods are one of the most dangerous and frequent natural disasters in the world.